keviinfoes/OracleGuard/README.md

 These variables can be set to favor safety or liveness.
 More `OBSERVATIONS` are safer and more `MAX_OUTLIERS` increases liveness at the cost of `OBSERVATIONS` (safety).
 Another consideration besides safety and liveness is gascost, see [Gascost](#Gascost).

 ## Gascost
-The testscript estimates the gascosts for `OBSERVATIONS=28 && MAX_OUTLIERS=4` ~200k gas.
-In this case the oracle manipulator needs to controle 22 observations (44 blocks, observation manipulation requires two consecutive blocks).
+The testscript estimates the gascosts for `OBSERVATIONS=18 && MAX_OUTLIERS=4` ~150k gas.
+Every observation is around 5k gas, meaning 17 observations ~145k gas and 19 observations ~155k gas.
+This is comperable in cost to the gascost of the TWAP oracle without OracleGuard.

+In the case of `OBSERVATIONS=18 && MAX_OUTLIERS=4` the oracle manipulator needs to controle a minimum of 14 observations.
+For `SKIP > 2` this results in a minimal of `1.5 * 14 = 21` blocks needed for price manipulation.
 See [Test](#Test) to run the gascost estimate.

 ## Test
 The tests use the ganache mainnet fork option (for gasestimate against regular TWAP oracle).